 One final thing I noticed about the fight is the height positions of Karen and Maya.
 When the fight starts, Karen enters the stage from the ground, while Maya descends to it on top of a fake swan.
 The difference in entrance feels indicative of their difference in status — Maya being the head of the class while Karen must climb her way to the top.
 Once the actual fighting and singing begins, both characters are framed on opposite ends of the shot.
 They’re positioned as equals but as the fight progresses, the status quo changes.
 As Maya manipulates the stage, she is consistently on a higher elevation than Karen, forcing the latter to move up to keep fighting.
 Any time Maya gains the upper hand, Karen starts back down at the bottom.
 A specific example is when Maya forces Karen to fall down and the stairs they’re fighting on collapses into a slide, making the latter go back down to the bottom again.

 With Karen defeated, it’s hard to tell where Hikari stands on all this.
 I’m pretty sure that the latter cares about the former.
-Clearly she has to be if she locked Karen in a storage shed just so to prevent more Revues from happening.
+Clearly she has to be if she locked Karen in a storage shed to keep her away from the Revues and later try to crash into one with a crowbar.
 But what exactly does that slap mean?
 Was it to knock Karen out of the stupor Maya left her in or was it a show of disapproval for participating in the auditions again?
 I lean a bit more towards the latter given that Hikari said Karen doesn’t have enough Shine but her exact motive remains unknown.
 I guess I’ll just have to find out next episode.

 ED: “Fly Me to the Star” by Hikari Kagura (CV: Suzuko Mimori)